 Don’t get me wrong, I don’t mean to single out the Post Office.
 They certainly aren’t alone in this thinking.
 When the airlines were in trouble during the midst of the recession, one of the first things Delta did was cut service by removing certain juices from their menu.
 People complained and they wound up putting them back on their menu a couple of months later.

 You might be thinking, c’mon, Charles, do people really make buying decisions based on length of delivery time and choice of beverages?
 The quick answer is, yes, yes, and yes again.
-Competition can always be challenging, and it’s the little things like customer service that can make the difference between success and going out of business.
+Competition can always be challenging, and it’s the little things like customer service and strategic planning that can make the difference between success and going out of business.

 It’s a lot like apple shopping.
 When you are looking at two apples but you only need one, you are always going to choose the shinier one without the bruise, right?
 It’s just common sense.
 If you’re running a business, the lesson is simple.
 Make sure your apple is the shiniest one with the least bruises.
 Make sure you distinguish your business by surprising your customer with excellence rather than disappointing them with less service.